BoykovaAntonyna/nikita-kickstarter/README.md

 - include JS, perhaps with bower
 - give _dist_ some love
 - give styleguide-template some default styling
-- build folder: to add all new files to svn and remove all removed files from svn (without svn rm)
 - define comment style `/** */` vs. `/* */` and `//`